bekashvelidze/linux-projects/README.md

-# linux-projects
-Find, Delete or Add linux users.\
+# Find, Delete or Add linux users
 Note: You must run it as root!